2019 Likud leadership election: Results

 Sa’ar won 7 of the 116 polling places, with Netanyahu winning the rest.
 Nearly all of Sa’ar's victories were in majority Druze towns and cities, indicating that Druze voters were still upset over Netanyahu's support of the 2018 Nation State Bill.

 Aftermath

 The 2020 election was initially a stalemate, which was resolved when Likud reached a coalition agreement with Blue and White.
 Under the terms of the agreement, the premiership would rotate between Benjamin Netanyahu and Benny Gantz, with Gantz given the new position of Alternate Prime Minister until November 2021.
 The new cabinet did not include Gideon Sa'ar.

 Following the new cabinet's collapse over budgetary issues in December 2020, Sa'ar announced that he would leave Likud, and will form his own party, called New Hope.
 The party contested the 2021 Israeli legislative election, with the intent of forming a governing coalition, and removing Netanyahu from office, and won six seats.
+Sa'ar later joined Netanyahu's government in 2024, and New Hope signed a merger agreement with Likud the following year.